 Have you had the pleasure to work remotely for your company or perhaps started your own business from home recently?
 Remote work is becoming more popular than ever.
 In fact, it has increased 159% in just 12 years!
 Working from home can be super convenient and have many benefits.

-But will working from home help or hurt your personal budget?
+That said, there are advantages and disadvantages of working from home when it comes to your budget.
 Let's take a look at where working from home could help you save money and where you might end up spending more.

-How working from home can help your budget
+Advantages and disadvantages of working from home on your budget

 And if you are driving your car less, chances are you will have fewer maintenance fees on your vehicle.
 You can also save money on public transportation if you don’t drive but use an alternative method to get to work.
 Not to mention the money you’ll save on parking and tolls if your commute to work is far.